pawardipawesh/DataScience_Imp_Concepts/README.md

 - Why we use exponentiation in softmax activation funcion instead can we not just divide logit  by sum of logits?[check why](https://medium.com/data-science-bootcamp/understand-the-softmax-function-in-minutes-f3a59641e86d)
 - Why softmax is computationally complex?
 - Which is easy Regression or Classification?
 Why?
+- Decision boundry in decision tree?
+- Where we can not apply K-means ?
+- How to approach classification problem where target variable is ordinal?
+- when to choose which optimizer?

 # Links To nice resources
 - [Google guide] https://developers.google.com/machine-learning/guides